Rhinoplasty Surgery Cost and Procedure Guide

 1.5 to 3 hours

 6 to 12 months

 The nose is the central feature of the face.
 In addition, its size and shape contribute to facial balance.
-While people inherit the features of their nose from your parents, these features usually only begin to develop during the teenage years.
-A wide variety of nose shapes and sizes can be found on the faces of those around the world, everyone has different ideas about what they think a ‘good’ nose looks like.
+While people inherit the features of their nose from their parents, these features usually only begin to develop during the teenage years.
+As a result, a wide variety of nose shapes and sizes can be found on the faces of those around the world, and everyone has different ideas about what they think a ‘good’ nose looks like.

 Rhinoplasty surgery can cost anywhere between £5,000 and £12,000.
-The price bracket is relatively wide because there are many variations which may be suitable or recommended for each patient’s individual wants or needs.
+The price bracket is relatively wide because many variations may be suitable or recommended for each patient’s individual wants or needs.
 During the free consultation, a patient and surgeon agree upon the right procedure type and procedure technique.
-Only after the consultation, will a final price be offered which will reflect the choices and requirements of the procedure.
+Only after the consultation will a final price be offered, which will reflect the choices and requirements of the procedure.
 Higher or lower costs may be incurred as a result of the following variables:

 - Surgeon experience

 - Anaesthetist experience

 - The complexity of the individual procedure